December 21, 2021

 Share This Story

 It’s safe to say there hasn’t been a holiday season in recent memory quite like the one we’re experiencing right now.
-Since March 2020, the ongoing outbreak of COVID-19 has been recognized by the World Health Organization as a pandemic – and, even though vaccines are now on the horizon, it’s going to take a while before they can be fully rolled out.
+Since March 2020, the ongoing outbreak of COVID-19 has been recognized by the World Health Organization as a pandemic – and, even though vaccines are now readily available, not everyone you know is vaccinated.
 And that means that many time-honored traditions, like door-to-door caroling, crowded parties, and Christmas Eve church services, have gone from “ho, ho, ho” to “no, no, no” this December.

 Merry Risk-Mas: Is It Safe To Travel With Diabetes During The COVID?

 According to the American Diabetes Association, it’s still too early to say conclusively whether or not people with diabetes have an increased risk of getting COVID-19.
 However, you still need to take the pandemic seriously – people with type 2 diabetes are more likely to experience worse complications from the disease if they do get it, and the same could be true for people with type 1 or gestational diabetes.